panozzaj/devbox-vagrant/README.markdown

 One thing that threw me about vagrant-aws was that the keypair that I needed to create was in the main AWS console, not in my security settings.

-I'd like to figure out how to get my Github configuration vars set up and pull from my dotfiles repo so that the environment is good to go.
-More packages need to be added.

 Installing everything I need for every project seems like overkill.
 It might be nice to have one base box that has the absolute essentials, and then extend it with project-specific stuff. [veewee](https://github.com/jedi4ever/veewee) looks like an interesting project for building boxes.
 [This looks like a good example](http://seletz.github.io/blog/2012/01/17/creating-vagrant-base-boxes-with-veewee/).
 One of the downsides appears to be a larger base box size, but it might be worth it and I might be mistaken.